juletx/academic-website/content/en/authors/julen-etxaniz/_index.md

 # Education
 education:
   courses:
-  - course: BS in Informatics Engineering
+  - course: Degree in Computer Engineering
     institution: University of the Basque Country (UPV/EHU)
     year: 2017-2021
   - course: Master in Language Analysis and Processing
     institution: University of the Basque Country (UPV/EHU)
     year: 2021-2022
+  - course: PhD in Language Analysis and Processing
+    institution: University of the Basque Country (UPV/EHU)
+    year: 2023-Present

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/page-builder/#icons